hapax/hapax.github.io/assets/minimal-networks.md

 From left-right symmetry, the length must either be a minimum or a maximum on the axis itself.
-Since the total nework length gets very large when we take the hub outside the triangle, it must be a *minimum* on the axis of symmetry itself.
+Since the total nework length gets very large when we take the hub outside the triangle, it must be a *minimum*.
+So, for a minimal network, we must place $D$ on the red line.

 <figure>
     <div style="text-align:center"><img src